-In the Western Cape Province, 14 samples yielded sequencing results displayed in Figure 4.
+In the Western Cape Province, 16 samples yielded sequencing results displayed in Figure 4.
 At Zandvliet plant, Delta variant along with sub-lineages described above were detected from week 25-35.
 Evidence of C1.2 was found in week 22.
-No samples yield quality sequence data from week 38 to week 46.
-A single mutation associated with Omicron was observed in week 24 (G339D), whilst other omicron mutations were detected in week 9 and continues until week 10, 2022.
-At Borcherd's Quarry, the Delta variants and sub-lineages were detected in week 32.
-No samples yield quality sequence data from week 34, 2021 to week 2, 2022.
+No samples yield quality sequence data from week 38 to week

+46. A single mutation associated with Omicron was observed in week 24 (G339D), whilst other omicron mutations were detected in week 9 and continues until week 15, 2022.
+At Borcherd's Quarry, the Delta variants and sub-lineages were detected in week 32, no samples yielded quality sequence data from week 34, 2021 to week 2, 2022 and 2 mutations associated with omicron were detected in Epiweek 15, 2022.